 This Lachenalia pallida plant displays a well developed inflorescence with colour changes up the raceme as the perianths mature.
 Some brown-purplish tipped buds at the top of the raceme may not develop and open, the plant's resources insufficient.

-This specimen of Lachenalia pallida displays a well developed inflorescence with colour changes up the raceme as the perianths mature.
-Some bracts and maybe sterile, purple buds that will not develop are seen at the top.
-The purplish colouring is gradually lost as flowers open and the inner tepal tips recurve into an urn-shape; the outer ones being shorter with green tips and clasping the tube.
-Lowermost flowers lose the white corolla colour, becoming pale yellow with the stamens far exserted, tipped with globose, yellow anthers.
+The purplish colouring is gradually lost as flowers open and the inner tepal tips recurve in the urn-shape.
+Outer tepals are shorter with green tips, clasping the tube formed by the inner ones.
+Lowermost flowers lose their white corolla colour, becoming pale yellow with the stamens far exserted, tipped with globose, yellow anthers.

 The cylindrical scape is much paler in colour than the two outwardly curving leaves.
-The upturned leaf margins form a deep channel, tapering to the tips.
-Small warty protuberances are noticeable along the leaf surfaces (Manning, 2009).
+The upturned leaf margins form a pronounced channel and taper to the leaf-tip.
+Small, warty protuberances are noticeable along the leaf surfaces (Manning, 2007).